julie1/Capstone-Project-Deep-Learning-Analysis-of-Brain-Pathologies/README.md

 with several small modifications and some additional code to segment brain MRI images with stroke.
 The additional code includes data preparation and a conditional random field.
-For segmenting brain MRI's with glial cell tumors (gliomas), the 2-dimensional U-net approach of https://github.com/zsdonghao/u-net-brain-tumor was more successful.
+For segmenting brain MRI's with glial cell tumors (gliomas), the 2-dimensional U-net approach of https://github.com/zsdonghao/u-net-brain-tumor proved more successful.
 I have used the model and training code from this repository with modifications, and have added code for data preparation and for distinguishing low grade gliomas from high grade gliomas.
 HTML files containing my results are included in the repository